MalloryWittwer/drm_ml_demo/README.md

 The **lib** folder contains the Python code to process the data and implement and test our machine learning models to reproduce our results.

-The **trained_models** folder contains 10 EulerNet models trained independently on the different cross-validation splits.
+The **trained_models** folder contains ten EulerNet models trained independently on the different cross-validation splits.

 ### Steps to reproduce our results

-The repository root contains three test files:
+Three test files are provided:

 - Execute **main_demo.py** to reproduce the machine learning prediction and evaluate performance.
 Typical runtime is about 5-10 min.
 - Execute **anomaly_detection.py** to reproduce our anomaly detection results.
 Typical runtime is < 1 min.
-- Execute **data_extraction.py** for a demonstration of the process used to select data for training and test sets.
+- Execute **data_extraction.py** for a demonstration of the basic process used to select data for training and test sets.
 Typical runtime is about 3-5 min.

 ### Inquiries
 For any inquiry, please contact the corresponding author.